 VetStreet.com shares some interesting facts about koi and why they're so special!

 - As far as the varieties of Koi goes, white koi with some red and black on them are known as Sanke, whereas those that are black with some red and white are called Showa.
-Matsuba, Shusui, Yamabuki, Kumonryu are all koi varieties for sale!
+Matsuba, Shusui, Yamabuki, Kumonryu are all koi varieties for sale, and you'll also find black koi!

 - Koi come in a variety of colors: the varieties are distinguished by coloration, patterning, and scalation.
 Some of the major colors are white, black, red, orange, yellow, blue, and cream.